felangel/bloc/docs/fluttertodostutorial.md

 [stats_page.dart.md](_snippets/flutter_todos_tutorial/lib/stats_page.dart.md ':include') [//]: # (HCTOKEN)

 It is instructive to look at the structure using Flutter Inspector.
-This is the widget tree:
+This is the widget subtree:

 ![StatsPage_widget_tree.png](_snippets/flutter_todos_tutorial/images/StatsPage_widget_tree.png)

 Notice how it does not directly get any information from the `List<Todos>` which lives in `TodosOverviewState`.
 The UI gets all the information from the `StatsBloc` and the `StatsState`.

 !> The commonality between `TodosOverviewBloc` and `StatsBloc` is that they both communicate with the `TodosRepository`.
 There is no direct communication between the blocs.
+See a discussion of [event flow](#commentary-event-flow).

 ## EditTodo Bloc